Barbara M. Vogelstein

 For information about teen programs: firstname.lastname@example.org

-For research assistance or to make an appointment to visit our Libraries and Archives: firstname.lastname@example.org.
+For research assistance with our Libraries collections or to make an appointment: email@example.com.

 For information about art classes: email@example.com